zopefoundation/zope.interface/docs/hacking.rst

    $ git clone git@github.com/jrandom/zope.interface.git

-The project also mirrors the trunk from the Subversion repository as a Bazaar branch on Launchpad:
+The project also mirrors the trunk from the Github repository as a Bazaar branch on Launchpad:

 https://code.launchpad.net/zope.interface